ContinualAI/clvision-challenge-2022/README.md

    1. For Jetbrains IDEs (PyCharm), this can be done from the *Project* pane (usually on the right) by right-clicking on the "avalanche" folder -> "Mark Directory as" -> "Sources Root".
    2. For VS Code, follow the [official documentation](https://code.visualstudio.com/docs/python/environments#_use-of-the-pythonpath-variable).

-4. **Download and extract the dataset**: in order to download the dataset, we ask all participants to accept the dataset terms and provide their email addresses through this form (TBD).
+4. **Download and extract the dataset**: in order to download the dataset, we ask all participants to accept the dataset terms and provide their email addresses through [this form](https://forms.gle/bGXCHxcGRPaTcKPg6).
 You will immediately receive the download instructions at the provided address.
 We recommend extracting the dataset in the default folder `$HOME/3rd_clvision_challenge/demo_dataset/`.
 The final directory structure should be like this: